ishfulthinking/ishfulthinking.github.io/projects/bootstrap_guide/media/README.md

 </html>
 ```

-* The ``<head>`` section is the page's data and toolbox -- hence why you should
+The ``<head>`` section holds the page's data and imported toolboxes (stylesheets).
-change the title to what you want, and make sure your CSS files has the right name. *
+Change the title to what you want, and make sure your CSS files have the right names/paths.

 ## Step 2: Lay out the structure of the site using Bootstrap tags
 Bootstrap uses regular HTML tags like div, span, etc. but has built-in classes.
-If we're using the metaphor from before, these are the walls and arches.
+If we're using the metaphor from before, these are the pre-built walls and arches.

 In the ``<body>`` section is where we put the construction plans.
 Note that spaces,
 tabs, and anything inside a ``<!-- comment -->`` line comment don't affect your code,